Add or delete users using Azure Active Directory

 Select Azure Active Directory, select Users, and then select New user.

 Name (required).
 The first and last name of the new user.
 For example, Mary Parker.

 User name (required): The user name of the new user.
 For example, email@example.com.

 The domain part of the user name must use either the initial default domain name, <yourdomainname>.onmicrosoft.com, or a custom domain name in your Azure AD organization such as contoso.com.
 You can select from the list of available domains.
 You can also filter the list by typing a portion of the domain name.
 For more information about how to create a custom domain name, see How to add a custom domain name to Azure Active Directory.

 Groups.
 Optionally, you can add the user to one or more existing groups, or you can do it later.
 For more information about adding users to groups, see How to create a basic group and add members.

 Directory role: If you require Azure AD administrative permissions for the user, you can add the user to an Azure AD administrator role.
-You can assign the user to be a global administrator, or to one or more of the other administrator roles in Azure AD.
+You can assign the user to be a Global administrator or one or more of the limited administrator roles in Azure AD.
 For more information about assigning roles, see How to assign roles to users.

 Copy the auto-generated password provided in the Password box.
 You can choose to use the auto-generated password provided in the Password box or create a custom password.
 You'll need to give this password to the user for the initial sign-in process.

 The user is created and added to your Azure AD tenant.